The written word is a powerful thing.

 Remember the example we talked about with Firewire Surfboards above?
 Having filled out their calculator for the ideal volume for my surfboard, when I revisit the site, it now shows my volume recommendation in the corner:

-As a customer this helps me find what I’m looking for throughout the site.
+This helps customers find what they're looking for throughout the site.
 Firewire uses a headless solution with BigCommerce on the backend and WordPress as their headless CMS on the frontend.

 If one of your growth priorities includes international expansion or cross-border selling, you need your site to be ready to accommodate it.
 Headless can help speed up development and marketing cycles making it easier to adjust content and launch new regional sites quickly.